 803.03(i) Common Terms Designating Entity of Foreign Applicants

 In designating the legal entity of foreign applicants, acceptable terminology is not always the same as for United States applicants.
-The word “corporation” as used in the United States is not necessarily equivalent to juristic entities of foreign countries; the word “company” is sometimes more accurate.
-If the applicant is from the United Kingdom or another commonwealth country (e.g., Canada or Australia) and the term “company” (or the abbreviation “co.”) is used, no inquiry is needed.
-“Limited company” is also acceptable in China and in commonwealth countries.
+The word "corporation" as used in the United States is not necessarily equivalent to juristic entities of foreign countries; the word "company" is sometimes more accurate.
+If the applicant is from the United Kingdom or another commonwealth country (e.g., Canada or Australia) and the term "company" (or the abbreviation "co.") is used, no inquiry is needed.
+"Limited company" is also acceptable, for example, in China, the Republic of Korea, and commonwealth countries.
 There is a list of commonwealth countries on the commonwealth website at http://www.thecommonwealth.org/Internal/142227/members/.
-In any other case, when the term “company” is used, the examining attorney must clarify what type of entity is applying.

 "Limited corporation" is also an acceptable entity designation for a foreign applicant.